 Sustainable consuming is very current topic in the design world as well.
-This can be noticed in design and interior magazines, companies’ marketing and in consumers’ behaviour.
+This can be seen in design and interior magazines, companies’ marketing and in consumers’ behaviour.

 How to combine sustainable consumption and design?

 Sustainable consuming is very current topic in the design world as well.
-This can be noticed in design and interior magazines, companies’ marketing and in consumers’ behaviour.
-A good an example is Habitare –furniture exhibition.
-There is a separate ethical area –marketplace and at least one discussion or presentation about sustainability.
+This can be seen in design and interior magazines, companies’ marketing and in consumers’ behaviour.
+A good an example is the Habitare furniture exhibition.
+There you can find a separate ethical area marketplace and at least one discussion or presentation about sustainability.

 Transformation towards sustainable action is on-going.
-Manifacturing companies can be really innovative in their processes and new production methods are researched all the time.
-One company leading the way in this is Spinnova, which is developing ecological innovation that turns cellulose and waste streams into textile fibre simply, without dissolving or any harmful chemicals.
-Companies are also trying to reuse waste material, like what Pure Waste Textiles is doing.
+Manufacturing companies are starting to be really innovative in their processes and new production methods are researched all the time.
+One company leading the way in this area is Spinnova, which is developing ecological innovation that turns cellulose and waste streams into textile fibre simply, without dissolving or any harmful chemicals.
+Companies are also attempting to reuse waste material, like what Pure Waste Textiles is doing.
 They produce fantastic products out of 100% recycled fabrics and yarns.

-However, bringing consumption to a sustainable level needs that everyone’s (including individuals, companies and organizations) efforts and that the way of thinking is eco-friendly.
-Everybody has the chance to make a difference when it comes to our world’s sustainability.
+However, bringing consumption to a sustainable level needs everyone’s (including individuals, companies and organizations) efforts and that the way of thinking is eco-friendly.
+Everybody has the chance to make a difference when it comes to sustainability in our world.

 What is Everyday Design doing?

-Our products, beside being made for recycling, are also manufactured eco-friendly.
-All our products (except the jutebags) are made in Finland using 100 % recycled materials or partly recycled materials.
+Our products, besides being made for recycling, are also manufactured eco-friendly.
+All our products (except the jutebags) are made in Finland using 100% recycled materials or partly recycled materials.
 All products can also be further recycled.

-Everyday Design follows in its business clear and bare mentality.
-All products have clear purpose and the design is appropriate for the use and the style is simple.
+Everyday Design follows a clear and bare mentality in its business.
+All products have a clear purpose, the design is appropriate for the use and the style is simple.
 The quality has to be high to be sustainable, so we have opted to keep the manufacturing in Finland to ensure this.
 Everyday Design hopes for the same kind of consumer culture to exist more in the current world, instead of the throwaway culture that ruins the environment.

 The important role of the consumer

-A significant change that a consumer can make, is to stop and examine the everyday decisions they are making and think could some of them be changed towards more eco way.
-For example, could they recycle more their waste?
+A significant change that a consumer can make, is to stop and examine the everyday decisions they are making and think about whether some of them could be changed towards more eco-friendly way.
+For example, could they recycle more of their waste everyday life?

 When aqcuiring products, consumers need to make conscious decisions to choose the sustainable options.
 Unfortunately, it is not enough companies are demanded ecological, local production and responsibility, if the consumers still always just go for the cheapest possible option.
 It is an unfortunate fact that ecological option is often more expensive.
 To compensate the higher cost, the customer should get high-quality and longlasting products.

 An individual customer can make a difference.
 Customers can have an effect on companies’ actions.
-For example boycots have made corporate giants to change their businesses and policies.
-Lobbying has an impact, even if the efficacy doesn’t show immediately.
+For example boycotts have forced corporate giants to change their businesses and policies.
+Lobbying makes an impact, even if the efficacy doesn’t show immediately.

 Design and the possibility to affect

-Manufacturers and designers have a great responsibility when contemplating new products for the market.
-Designers have the power to influence what products are manufactured, what materials are used and where the products are manufactured in.
+Manufacturers and designers have a huge responsibility when contemplating new products for the market.
+Designers have the power to influence what products are manufactured, what materials are used and where the products are manufactured.
 Also, when one wants to make sustainable products, it’s crucial that the products’ usability, functionality, durability, multipurposeness, fixability and recyclability have been taken into account.